-- o Do you have rugs or pets that may trip you? - o Do you have internal or external stairs, if so, do they have hand rails? - How many stairs are there?
+- Do you have rugs or pets that you may trip over? - Do you have internal or external stairs, if so, do they have hand rails? - How many stairs are there?

-Bathroom & toilet
+Bathroom and toilet

-- o Do you have to step over a hob or bath to get into your shower? - To maintain your hip precautions, YOU WILL require an over toilet frame and a special seat in the shower.
-These should be organised prior to admission.
-Refer to next section
+- Do you have to step over a hob or bath to get into your shower?

+- To maintain your hip precautions, YOU

+WILL require an over toilet frame and a

+special seat in the shower.
+These should be

+organised prior to admission.